As everyone has written, it is Tenmangu Shrine located at the Demon Gate of Horyuji Temple.

 It's about a 10-minute walk north of Horyuji Temple.
 At the information center of Horyuji Temple, the guide staff advised us, ``The area around Ikaruga Shrine is beautiful.''

 Tenmangu Shrine, dedicated to Michizane Sugawara, is located on a hill overlooking a reservoir.
 He is the god of learning.
 As the guardian deity of the Demon Gate of Horyuji Temple, it was originally performed rituals at Horyuji Temple, but it seems that due to the Meiji era's ordinance separating Shinto and Buddhism, it was managed separately.
 The precincts were beautifully maintained, but there were no Shinto priests on duty, so the goshuin stamps were self-purchased.
-There was a set of goshuin stamps on a stand next to the main shrine, complete with stamps and a brush pen for writing the date.
+A stamp set was prepared on a stand next to the main shrine, complete with stamps and a brush pen for writing the date.

 Although it bears the name of the town of Ikaruga, it is a small shrine and there is no resident priest.